 Of course, rugby fans will know that Premiership team Gloucester Rugby plays home games at Kingsholm Stadium in the city centre.
 With Gloucester City Football playing at New Meadow Park for the first time in 2020 after a 13-year hiatus.
 Plus, there’s a thriving ladies’ football side and netball league in the city, excellent hockey side and a burgeoning basketball team – and even a roller derby league to join!
 There are also world class equestrian facilities at nearby Hartpury College and Hartpury University.

-As well as a whole host of independent restaurants offering everything from hand-stretched sourdough pizza at Hooker and Eight to the best brownies in the county (dare we say country?!) at Hetty’s Kitchen, Gloucester even has its very own brewery and gin distillery at Gloucester Docks.
+As well as a whole host of independent restaurants offering everything from hand-stretched sourdough pizza to the best brownies in the county (dare we say country?!) and a spectacular array of waterside restaurants and bars, Gloucester even has its very own brewery and gin distillery so it's ideal for foodies who love to keep things local.
 Cheers to that!